 - you or your spouse holds an EU Blue card.

-- you’re a national of Australia, Canada, Israel, Japan, the Republic of Korea, New Zealand or the USA.
+- you’re a national of Australia, Canada, Israel, Japan, the Republic of Korea, New Zealand, or the United States.

 If you’re joining a German spouse in Germany, you are also exempt if your partner has previously lived in another EU/EEA country or Switzerland, or it’s deemed impossible to learn German while abroad or within a year of being in Germany (as judged by the German embassy/consulate processing your application).